 You’d be amazed at how much 2+ takeaways a week costs you.
 Whether you’re bored, exhausted or potentially a little hungover, try to resist the temptation of always ordering in.
 Of course we wouldn’t blame you for treating yourself here and there, sometimes there’s nothing better than a cosy night in with a takeaway.

-But, if you’re really serious about saving money this semester then it’s time to get your apron on and get yourself in the kitchen.
+But, if you’re really serious about saving money this semester and managing your student loan balance, then it’s time to get your apron on and get yourself in the kitchen.
 Once you’re in the habit of food shopping and preparing your own meals, you’ll see for yourself how much you can save.

 In is the new out

-Our next tip on saving your student money would be trying to resist the temptation of going out every single weekend - or more!
+Our next tip on managing your student loan balance would be trying to resist the temptation of going out every single weekend - or more!
 There’s nothing wrong with skipping a night out for an early morning session in the gym, or even just sticking a movie on after a long week of studying.

 Not only will your mind and body thank you for it but you can put aside the money you would’ve spent for something else.
 Rest is so important when you’re a student and we’re all guilty of not getting enough of it.
 Why not map out at least one weekend a month where you can completely reset and recover.
 Throw on your favourite Bo+Tee loungewear, run a hot bath and pull out your all time favourite magazine or book for the ultimate self-care day.